jpmartins/GurushootsCalendar/README.md

 Filtering by time of day, also an interesting ideia, for example, all events that end at midnigth.

-Preferably to have and automated way to web scrap and submit update list of challenges.
+Preferably to have and automated way to use api.gurushots.com or web scrap and submit update list of challenges.

 Help is welcome.